MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-macos.md

 To use single sign-on, be sure you have:

-- An app that's coded to look for the user credential store in single sign-on on the device.
+- An app that's developed to look for the user credential store in single sign-on on the device.
 - Intune configured for iOS/iPadOS device single sign-on.

 ### Single sign-on feature summary

-The following table summarizes the Single sign-on features in Microsoft Intune.
+The following table summarizes the Single sign-on features in Intune.
 Use this information to determine if this SSO option is right for your organization.

 | Feature | Details |
 | --- | --- |